Codecademy/docs/content/css/concepts/transform-functions/terms/translateY/translateY.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The `translateY` function translates an element along the Y axis.
+The `translateY` function translates an element along the vertical Y-axis.

 ## Syntax